 So thirteen years later, over the summer, I found myself booking a tent for Yosemite at Christmas.
 I also booked the most expensive meal we may likely ever have: The Bracebridge Dinner.
 This was one reason we were staying in a tent.
-Even in early summer there were no rooms left in the old lodge, and I couldn’t even begin to justify $2000 a night packages at the 60’s style motel that makes up the other warm accommodation inside Yosemite Valley.
+Even in early summer, there were no rooms left in the old lodge.
+I couldn’t even begin to justify $2000 a night packages at the ’60s-style motel that makes up the other warm accommodation inside Yosemite Valley.

 And then, of course, life has mysterious ways of changing up your plans.
-After five years without a car, we found ourselves with a desperate need for a car to help care for Victor’s family…and, perhaps shamefully, I begged, cajoled, and came up with perfectly good reason why that car should be a VW Westphalia Camper Van.
+After five years without a car, we found ourselves with a desperate need for a car to help care for Victor’s family…and, perhaps shamefully, I begged, cajoled, and came up with an excellent reason why that car should be a VW Westphalia Camper Van.
 Now, we have a real ride to Yosemite!

 In addition to our new ride, my parents moved from Texas to southern California in October.
 So when it came time to finalize our adventure, we skipped the tent cabin but kept the fancy dinner, packed our suits into the van, and decided we’d head down to see Joshua Tree and my parents.

 So our Westy, BoiToi, got its first grand adventure but pulled over within thirty minutes of leaving Seattle.
-Turns out our license plate light didn’t work.
-Or the cops were looking for the recent band of Westy thieves, or were hoping to catch some hippies smoking it out.
-A funny thing about the big road trip in the Westy, particularly in the winter, is that it is worth it to sometimes just stay at a hotel, particularly with newbies who are over-packing for adventure.
-Too many bags too move around!
+It turns out our license plate light didn’t work.
+Or the cops were looking for the recent band of Westy thieves or were hoping to catch some hippies smoking it out.
+A funny thing about the big road trip in the Westy, particularly in the winter, is that it is worth it to sometimes stay at a hotel, particularly with newbies who are over-packing for adventure.
+Too many bags to move around!

 Oy vey!
-The Winter Wonderland Christmas holiday in which my Jewish husband falls to his knees, begging for Santa and bacon, was ruined as there was NO SNOW.
+The Winter Wonderland Christmas holiday where my Jewish husband falls to his knees, begging for Santa and bacon, was ruined as there was NO SNOW.
 And to make the whole holiday more disappointing, I arrived after two days of driving, with a cold in Yosemite.
-So there we are, crammed in the van (still learning how winter camping works in it), me sick, unable to sleep without my cPap, and no snow.
+So there we are crammed in the van (still learning how winter camping works in it), me sick, unable to sleep without my CPAP, and no snow.
 But Yosemite, even on the valley floor, has plenty to see for four days, and we moved around slowly so I could breathe.

 Here are the recommendations:

-3. Some day, I am going to stay at the Ahwahnee…and the El Tovar, and Crater Lake, and Timberline!
-Just love the old lodges.
+3. Someday, I will stay at the Ahwahnee…and the El Tovar, and Crater Lake, and Timberline!
+I love the old lodges.

 THE BIRTHDAY INTERLUDE